blha303/wikidiff/wikipage.md

 * [GDQ homepage](https://gamesdonequick.com)
 * [GDQ Youtube](https://www.youtube.com/user/gamesdonequick)

+### With thanks to
+* /u/PingofDing for updating the thread a lot while I've been away
+* /u/darkid
+* /u/glench

 Legend:

 *italic time* = run is not yet complete (LIVE NOW), time is estimate